BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Prudence is concernef with the means to the ends
 - Practical Reason discovers the right ends
 - Passions help or mislead us by focusing us on the particular nuances of a situation
+- People who ho brave actions for honour must be praised, though not that much as the ones, that do brave actions whethrr or not they are praised